 Nerve Conduction and Electromyography

-An electromyogram (EMG) is a test used to detect abnormal electrical activity of muscles that can occur in many diseases and conditions.
+An electromyogram (EMG) is a test used to detect abnormal electrical activity of muscles and nerves.

 Part I – Nerve Conduction Testing (NCV):

-How to come prepared for the EMG test?
+How to come prepared for the test?
+Does it hurt?

 Please wear loose clothes like sweatpants and a T-shirt.
 There is little discomfort with the test but our experienced physicians make it painless to undergo.